chrisgrieser/alfred-reminders-today/README.md

 	+ <kbd>⌘Y</kbd>: Quick Look the URL, if there is one.
 - Quickly add a new reminder due today or tomorrow with the keywords `qq` and `qqq`, respectively.
+	+ The command supports simple parsing of a due time with the format `hh:mm`.
+For instance, `19:00 buy milk` or `buy milk 19:00` will set the due time to `19:00` and the reminder title to `buy milk`.

 [➡️ Download the latest release of this workflow.](https://github.com/chrisgrieser/alfred-reminders-today/releases/latest)